-- 40. Further consideration of like goods was required in light of the limitations on the range (ie the maximum width and spangle) of goods produced by NZ Steel, which is a subset of the subject goods.
-Information from responses from importer's questionnaires, submissions from the Chinese Chamber of International Commerce, and matters raised during the domestic industry verification visit indicated that NZ Steel produces widths up to 1260mm with regular spangle, while some imports are of wider coils and zero spangle. - 41.
+- 40. To determine whether the goods produced in New Zealand are like goods to the subject goods, MBIE normally considers physical characteristics, function and usage, pricing structures, marketing and any other relevant considerations, with no one of these factors being necessarily determinative. - 41.
+Further consideration of like goods was required in light of the limitations on the range (i.e. the maximum width and spangle10) of goods produced by NZ Steel, which is a subset of the subject goods.
+Information from responses from importer's questionnaires, submissions from CCOIC, and matters raised during the domestic industry verification visit indicated that NZ Steel produces widths up to 1260mm with regular spangle, while some imports are of wider coils and zero spangle. - 42.
 Article 15.6 of the Subsidies Agreement provides that: